-Scattered around the Region of Madrid, there are the six tourist towns full of charm ready to captivate visitors with their rich historical and cultural heritage, and the serenity that natural sites provide.
-As a common bond, five of these tourist sites were awarded the title of "villa" by a royal charter.
+Scattered around the Region of Madrid, there are the eleven tourist towns full of charm ready to captivate visitors with their rich historical and cultural heritage, and the serenity that natural sites provide.

-We briefly present underneath the six municipalities that are part of this program, with links to pages where you can complete the information.
+Initially, the programme consisted of six municipalities (Buitrago del Lozoya, Chinchón, Colmenar de Oreja, Navalcarnero and Nuevo Baztán), but this year five more have joined.
+Below, we present briefly the locations that are part of this program, with links to pages where you can complete the information.